 Mobile App Development tipKeep in mind the small mobile screensize.
 Screensize determines how much content it can hold.
 You want each page to be relatively small yet perform an action.

-Concepting what your app does, storyboarding what it will look like and getting started.
+Concepting what your app does or storyboarding is what the app will look like.
 The first question you need to answer is "What is this app for?"
-It could be an eCommerce store, a multi-part ecourse, a utility app or a business app.
+It could be an eCommerce store, a multi-part ecourse, a travel app, a utility app or a business app.
 Whatever the answer is write it down in a .txt file.
 I like to use Microsoft Notepad to keep notes.
 That way I can save it (and find it later).
 I like to title the document "appname notes"

 For instance you can use Google Maps to show your location and driving instructions.
 You can use the cell phone function in an "About Me" page.
 You can program in your own function as well.
 The point is an app can do much more than just deliver content.
 It can connect to the world in many ways.

 Your pages could contain a menu list of links that take you to other pages.
 Other pages might be product description and sales pages.
 You might want an eCommerce store.
 Only you know.

 On your "appname notes.txt" page write down which pages you want and their order.
 Try to get at least 5 main pages and 5 second level pages.
 You may add or subtract pages to the list as you need.
 You did follow the instruction at the top, right?
 Make a document and call it "appname notes.txt."

 Choose for iPhone, Android, Kindle, webapp or all of them?
 Will your app work for both smartphone and tablet?
 Do you want the app to be cross-platform?
 A bit about 'platforms' just so you know.
 A platform refers to the operating system (OS) the machine uses to program the device (also referred to as 'firmware').
 The two biggest suppliers of firmware in mobile devices are Apple 'iOS' and Google 'Android.'
 There is also Amazon Kindle and Blackberry OS.